Advanced Kids 2 Day Course

 - What Protective gear is recommended?
 A Helmet is an essential and mandatory piece of kit.
 Gloves and knee pads are highly recommended.
 Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and saying in control even when applying new techniques to more challenging terrain.

-- What ages is the club suitable for?
+- What ages is the course suitable for?
 The course is recommended for 13-16 year olds but we advise contacting our coach ([email protected]) if you are unsure whether this course would be to easy or difficult for your child.

 - Does the course include uplift?
 Yes!